ETS-ReactNative1/igigi/readme.md

 ## Step 2: Create igigi.json

+### Automatic option

+[Setlist Generator](https://github.com/keremkoseoglu/Setlist-Generator) is able to produce JSON files for Igigi.
+If you start using Setlist Generator, it will produce your Igigi JSON automatically.

+Just make sure that it writes to the prementioned Dropbox folder.

+### Manual option

 Go to the prementioned folder and create your igigi.json file.
 The file should look like the file provided here under /assets/igigi_sample.json.

 The only significant difference is; audio files should point to real URL's (not relative Dropbox file names).
 If you need to put a Dropbox file here, make it public and paste its link as demonstrated below: